 My reason for climbing Ol Doinyo Lengai wasn’t because it might just melt off my shoe instead of a whole foot.
-I climbed it because it was the only active volcano in Tanzania and way off the battered tourist track, in the boondocks almost equidistant from its famous neighbors: Mount Kilimanjaro, Ngorongoro Crater and Serengeti National Parks.
+I climbed it because it was the only active volcano in Tanzania and way off the battered tourist track.
+It is located in the boondocks almost equidistant from its famous neighbors: Mount Kilimanjaro, Ngorongoro Crater and Serengeti National Parks.

 Black is worn only by recently circumcised adolescents, male and female alike.
-Though circumcision is banned by the Tanzanian government, it’s still widely practiced among the Masaai because no one is available to enforce the law.
+Though circumcision is banned by the Tanzanian government, it’s still widely practiced among the Maasai because no one is available to enforce the law.

 The little ones tended snowy goats with suckling kids inside the thorn-tree strewn perimeter of the family boma (a mud-covered hut).
-Their elders supervised herds of cattle, representing the ultimate in Masaai prestige and wealth.
+Their elders supervised herds of cattle, representing the ultimate in Maasai prestige and wealth.
 They were tough as leather cows with every rib showing.

-I sat in on a command-decision pow-wow held by the local Masaai chief.
+I sat in on a command-decision pow-wow held by the local Maasai chief.
 They settled which acreage of land would be held in reserve for cattle grazing during the coming dry season.
 The meeting adjourned with nothing to do but quaff a beer in contemplation of reaching the top of Ol Doinyo Lengai, one of the steepest climbs on earth.
 Its walls jut 2,000 meters (6,600 feet; the summit peak is approximately 9,680 feet/2,950 m) straight up.

 Cool Ol Doinyo Lengai sits two degrees south of the equator, which is to say it’s hot.
 The modus operandi for climbing is to begin shortly after midnight, arrive atop at dawn, meander inside the crater, and then scoot back down before evaporating in the blazing African sun.
 It’s an exceedingly good idea, but not for the reason given.